-How tea differs from coffee in terms of being acidic?
+How does tea differ from coffee in terms of being acidic?

 How does tea result be harmful?

-According to reports, pH levels between 2 to 4 are proved to be very dangerous and negatively impact human teeth.
+According to reports, pH levels between 2 to 4 have proved to be very dangerous and negatively impact human teeth.

 Many teas are free as they are not included in this range.
 According to a trusted source, it can be said that right after drinking black tea, the pH level restores, and this can't be considered enough time to cause damage.

 Now we are directing to those who have sensitive teeth.
 You can change the way you drink tea.
-Let just say you can drink tea through a straw.
+Let's just say you can drink tea through a straw.

 Is tea acidic in the stomach?

 Yes, if not properly brewed or kept, tea can be acidic.
 Consumption of carbonated beverages, coffee, and tea, according to reports it is a major factor for acid reflux illness.
-Tea conversely is moderately acidic.
+Conversely, tea is moderately acidic.